wcfrobert/ezbolt/README.md

 ## Theoretical Background - Brandt's Method for Locating ICR

-The derivation above is dependent on that fact we know where ICR is.
+The derivation above assumes we know where ICR is.
 But we don't, and it is not a trivial task to find it.
 The [original Crawford and Kulak paper (1971)](https://ascelibrary.org/doi/10.1061/JSDEAG.0002844) is somewhat misleading.
 The search space for ICR is very rarely a one-dimensional line except in the very specific situation where load angle is 0 degrees.
-In other words, you cannot draw an orthogonal line from P to CoG, extend that line, and expect to find ICR somewhere along it.As explained by [Muir and Thornton (2004)](https://www.cives.com/cives-engineering-corporation-publications), the search space for ICR is almost always two-dimensional.
+In other words, you cannot draw an orthogonal line from P to CoG, extend that line, and expect to find ICR somewhere along it.
+This is explained in detail by [Muir and Thornton (2004)](https://www.cives.com/cives-engineering-corporation-publications); the search space for ICR is almost always two-dimensional.

 Luckily for us, there exists an iterative method that converges on ICR very quickly.
 [Brandt's method (1982)](https://www.aisc.org/Rapid-Determination-of-Ultimate-Strength-of-Eccentrically-Loaded-Bolt-Groups) is fast and efficient, and it is what AISC uses to construct their design tables.
 We will implement Brandt's method here.
 The two key insights presented by Brandt is summarized below: